This website is using cookies.

 If your holiday includes some swimming in the sea or splashing around in the pool try experimenting with some underwater photography.
-The light and reflections can create dazzling colours in the water and can give you some beautiful images.
-By using a high shutter speed, you can capture the moment of a dive in spectacular style and create some amazing images.
-Getting some nature shots while snorkelling is also a great idea.
+The light and reflections can create dazzling colors in the water and can give you some beautiful images.
+By using high shutter speed, you can capture the moment of a dive in spectacular style and create some amazing images.
+Getting some nature shots while snorkeling is also a great idea.
 If you don’t have a waterproof camera/phone case you can use a zip lock bag, simply pop your smartphone in and zip it up (test it out on something less valuable first to make sure it’s fully waterproof and make sure you get a good quality one).
-Alternatively you can use an action camera.
+Alternatively, you can use an action camera.

 Get up early

 When the sun is low in the sky, it casts a warm and beautiful light.
-The best time for capturing this light is either early in the morning or just before the sun sets.
+The best time for capturing this light is either early in the morning or just before the sunsets.
 By getting up early, you can create warm and glowing photographs of the beautiful scenery around you.
-In addition you are likely to be the only one there, so your scenery will not be interrupted by lots of people.
+In addition, you are likely to be the only one there, so your scenery will not be interrupted by lots of people.

 Depending on what camera or smartphone you are using to take photos you may have some different capture modes to take panoramic photos, annular photos or photos with effects.
 If you are using an action camera you can take great photos on helmet cameras and other attachments too.
 Using capture modes like these will really make your photos unique.

-Did you know you can get a 360 degree action camera that takes still photos, video, night vision and panoramic photos?
+Did you know you can get a 360 degree action camera that takes still photos, video, night vision, and panoramic photos?
 It’s affordable too!